 In the 13th century, the Chinese took ceramics to a new level with the introduction of the famous Chinese blue and white designs that remain popular to this very day.

 Once Thomas Edison invented the electric lamp in 1879, it was only a matter of time before ceramic vases were converted to table lamps by the addition of cable and a lamp holder in the top.

 A ceramic table lamp is a particularly attractive addition to any room.
 They are available in a multitude of sizes and styles to complement your decor.
 The addition of a contrasting or matching shade can bring vibrant warm colours into the darkest room.

 Oriental table lamps offer the same advantages, coupled with unusual shapes that add an abstract feel to any room.
 Please be aware that some ceramic table lamps are very large and care needs to be taken in their selection and placement within the home.

 If you require any further help or advice on ceramic or oriental table lamps or any other aspect of home lighting, please contact us for friendly, honest and down to earth advice.
-Alternatively you can share your question with others by posting it in our customer interactive area.

 © 2010 - 2015: Jan Foster.
 Universal Lighting Services Ltd: Tel 0151-650-2138 All rights reserved.